What is Cristiano Ronaldo's net worth & how much does the Manchester United star earn?

 (For the Brazilian footballer Ronaldo, click here)

-The Portugal star has more than his fair share of sponsorship deals across a variety of industries and he has even added to his ventures since moving to Italy.
+The Portugal star has more than his fair share of sponsorship deals and enterprises across a variety of industries.

 But exactly how much is Ronaldo now worth?
 It's difficult to say exactly but what is clear is that he will be firmly among the highest-paid athletes in the world for a while yet.